 Let the listener be the judge of what you say or whether or not you mean it.
 The more emphasis you will lay on being authentic and honest about your statements, the less convinced the listener becomes.
 Moreover, this phrase sounds like an unnecessary addition to sentences owing to overuse.

 Adding this word to a sentence is redundant.
-Take the phrase "Absolutely necessary."
+Take the phrase "Necessary."
 Necessary means that it's necessary.

 Adding absolutely doesn't make it more so.
-It is one of those phrases that sound okay, but there is a fundamental mistake in it, that of tautology.
+It is one of those phrases that sound okay, but there is a fundamental mistake in tautology.
 This is another such addition to a sentence that is not required and sounds quite bad.

 Dictionary.com defines the word "amaze" as "to overwhelm with surprise or sudden wonder; astonish greatly."

 Synonyms include astounding, marvelous, astonishing, extraordinary, exceptional, dumbfound, and stun.